AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithBaseClass/GetDerivedAttributes.md

 ObjectWithBaseClass.GetDerivedAttributes Method
 ===============================================
-AutomationML 2.1 APIGets a list of Attribute objects that are inherited from base classes.
+Gets a list of Attribute objects that are inherited from base classes.
 The List will also contain the elements own Attribute objects, if the parameter is set (default).
 If an Attribute is overwritten, only the last defined is contained.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)